rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 **Replica lag with hot standby feedback**.
 If you're streaming to a replica with `hot_standby_feedback = on`, the replica can hold back the primary's VACUUM.
 Queries on the replica prevent cleanup on the primary.

+Understanding these edge cases is half the battle.
+VACUUM works well when given the chance, but it needs help: short transactions, tuned thresholds for hot tables, and awareness of replica interactions.
+With that foundation in place, let's recap what we've learned.

+### 4. Takeaways